Don Bradman, legend of Australian cricket

 Bradman was regarded as an eminently fair and honourable player, not only by Australians, but also by many from other cricketing nations.
 However, his batting ability was so amazing that the English cricket team (led by Douglas Jardine) which toured Australia during 1932-1933 came up with the nasty and most unsportsmanlike tactic of “bodyline bowling”, whereby a ball was bowled in such a manner as to cause a batsman to hit it in an awkward way or else risk bodily injury (these Test matches came to be known as the “Bodyline” series).
 Bodyline bowling was a tactic widely frowned upon, and during the infamous “Bodyline” series Australian cricket crowds were angry at the English tactics.
 With regards to one Test match, an Australian player was reported to have said “there are two teams out there and only one of them is playing cricket”.

-Bradman went on to break more cricketing records and became captain of the Australian cricket team.
-During the Second World War he served in the Royal Australian Air Force and then in the Australian Army, but was discharged on medical grounds, due to some health problems which plagued him for some years.
+During the Second World War the famous cricketer served in the Royal Australian Air Force, and then in the Australian Army; however, he was later discharged on medical grounds, due to some health problems which had plagued him for years.

 He ended up playing cricket again, before finally retiring in 1948.
-It is one of the great shames of cricketing history that Bradman did not retire prior to his final match, his Test batting average was over a century at 101.39, but he was bowled for a duck in his last match and thus his final Test average fell just below the 100 mark, at 99.94.
+It is one of the great shames of cricketing history that Bradman did not retire prior to his final match; his Test batting average was over a century, at 101.39, but he was bowled for a duck in his last match and thus his final Test average fell just below the 100 mark, at 99.94.

 When “the Don” died on the 25th of February 2001, he was hailed as the greatest cricket player that the world had ever seen.